-The OracleAS UDDI Registry allows administrators to create a logical registry that comprises one or more Oracle UDDI implementations and UDDI implementations from other vendors that also implement the UDDI v2.0 Replication Specification.
-See the UDDI v2.0 Replication Specification for more information.
+OracleAS UDDI Registry allows administrators to create a logical registry that comprises one or more OracleAS UDDI Registry implementations, as well as UDDI implementations from other vendors that also implement the UDDI v2 Replication Specification.

 This section briefly describes the data replication process and the program interface required to achieve complete data replication among UDDI operator nodes that form a UDDI service.
 UDDI replication ensures that all operator nodes see all the changes that have originated at individual operator nodes.
 In addition, any inquiries made at any operator node within the UDDI service yield results consistent to those made at any other operator node within the UDDI service, hence the logical OracleAS UDDI Registry.